sujalthapa369/sujalthapa369/README.md

 - 🧠 **Machine Learning & Deep Learning**
   Designing, training, and optimizing models for real-world applications.

-- 💻 **Frontend Development**
+- 💻 Learning Frontend Development
-  Creating responsive, accessible, and visually appealing interfaces using modern tools and frameworks.
+  Exploring how to build responsive, accessible, and visually engaging user interfaces using modern tools and frameworks like HTML, CSS, JavaScript, and React.

-- 📡 **IoT Enthusiast**
+- 📡 IoT Enthusiast in Progress
-  Experimenting with embedded systems, automation, and sensor-driven devices.
+  Currently diving into embedded systems, automation, and sensor-based devices to understand the fundamentals of IoT and hardware-software integration.

 ---